Swiss Brands are Popular among Chinese Consumers

 This social microblogging network has also attracted more than 130,000 companies.
 It’s very important for Swiss brands to create their own Weibo Official Account, and get their account verified.
-If your account is signed as verified, you will have more followers because it’s a legitimacy proof for chinese users who know that the Weibo process to have a verified account is complicated and long but ensure the legitimacy of a brand.
+If your account is signed as verified, you will have more followers because it’s legitimacy proof for Chinese users who know that the Weibo process to have a verified account is complicated and long but ensure the legitimacy of a brand.

 More than 56% of Weibo users follow at least one brand on Weibo.
 In addition, on Weibo, you don’t need to be connected first to follow a brand.